 Choice: I am pro-choice and support the basic framework of Roe v.
 Wade.
-I also believe that the government should play no role in a woman making decisions about her own body.
-We get to this point by supporting organizations such as Planned Parenthood that provide access to contraceptives for women and by making sure that adoption is an accessible option for all women and families.
+I also believe that we need to support women's reproductive choices in other ways.
+We must ensure that insurance companies cover contraceptives and that we support organizations such as Planned Parenthood.
+We also need to make sure that adoption is an accessible option for all women and families.

 Comprehensive Paid Family Leave: Giving families time to bond with their newborns, newly adopted children, or to care for a sick family member without facing financial stress is also a policy that I strongly support.
 The US is the only developed country in the world that does not provide even a modest form of paid family leave.
 (Source: http://www.politifact.com/truth-o-meter/statements/2016/jul/25/kirsten-gillibrand/yes-us-only-industrialized-nation-without-paid-fam/)

 We do need to be sensitive to the business implications in the design of such a policy as well as the fiscal implications for the federal budget.
 However, we have successful models piloted by states that are great for families, are not budget-busters, and have not had a negative impact on business.
 It can be done.

 California has had paid family leave policies since 2004 which provide six weeks of benefits to families and is administered through their disability insurance program.
-89% of California employers report that this policy has had no effect or a positive effect on productivity, 91% say it has had no effect or a positive effect on productivity, and not surprisingly, 99% report it has had a positive effect on morale.
+89% of California employers report that this policy has had no effect or a positive effect on productivity, 91% say it has had no effect or a positive effect on profitability, and not surprisingly, 99% report it has had a positive effect on morale.
 (Source: http://knowledgecenter.csg.org/kc/content/economics-paid-family-leave)